project-faros/faros.dev/source/configuration.rst

       * *External to Internal Routing - DANGER* - This configures the gateway in NAT mode as opposed to PAT mode.
 USE WITH CAUTION.

+Upstream DNS Forwarders
+    By default, the cluster's DNS server will use 1.1.1.1 to forward out of zone DNS requests.
+This option may be used to set alternate servers for these purposes.

 Cluster Configuration
 +++++++++++++++++++++